net7be/appointments-showcase/README.md

 It should be linked from the actual RemindOthers app. login screen.
 We could just host it on the same domain using an alias like **/about**.

 # TODO
+- [ ] Run at or not at website root should be switchable.
+I currently use "/about/" in production but that should be in config.js.
 - [ ] Make a logo for the app.
 - [ ] Favicons should be the round Net7 logo (or the new RemindOthers logo), not the multiline one.
 - [x] Add Babel.